Recognize and Relieve Newborn Acid Reflux

 feeding her.

-It's easy, and a good safe position for her just new bones and muscles.
+It's easy, and a good safe position for the just new bones and muscles.

-But, when it comes to digesting food: lying down is not so ideal.
+But, when it comes to digesting food, lying down is not so good.

-troubles with acid reflux simply by keeping baby upright
+troubles with acid reflux simply by keeping upright

 during and after feeding.
 Combine this with light, small but regular

-feedings and you'll have solved most discomfort before your baby even
+feeds and you'll have solved most discomfort before it even starts!

 - Feed small